Solver Parameters

 ... programming_thermalization=pt)

-Supported on: QPU and VFYC Solvers
+Supported on: QPU Solvers

 Default value for a solver is given in the default_readout_thermalization property.

-Relevant Properties
+Relevant Properties#

-Interacts with Parameters
+Interacts with Parameters#

 This illustrative example sets a value of half the supported maximum.